smithb895/PassiveMode/README.md

 PassiveMode
 ===========
+Originally by RockyTV
+Edited by Anzu

 PassiveMode is a plugin for the Just Cause 2 Multiplayer mod.

 The plugin works like the GTA V online passive mode - you are still able to run over your enemies.
 When you are in passive mode, you can't shoot other players and they can't shoot you.
-And, it is persistent.
-If you join a server, become passive and then rejoin the server, you will still be on passive mode.
+This version is not persistent, if you rejoin a server you will have to re-activate passive.

 Commands: